ihoooman/demoproject/README.md

   * Organize content into categories and nested subcategories
   * Adaptable structure for quizzes, polls, and assessments

-* **Response Collection**

-  * Record and store user answers to various question types
+- **Survey & Response Management**

+  - Create multiple types of questions (checklist, multiple choice, etc.)
-  * Filter and track responses by user, group, category, and subcategory
+  - Store and filter responses by user, group, category, subcategory
-  * Exportable data for reporting and analysis
+  - Export responses for reporting and analytics

 * **Dashboard Interface**

   * Intuitive UI for browsing hierarchy and managing content
   * Dynamic forms for submitting survey responses
   * Admin views for bulk operations and content moderation

+- **Powerful API**

+  - RESTful API built with Django REST Framework (DRF)
+  - Ready endpoints for groups, categories, questions, and responses
+  - Modular and clean codebase for easy extension

+- **CI/CD & Deployment**
+  - Fully automated deployment to Railway via GitHub Actions
+  - Automated testing and code quality checks on each push

 ---